 About The Lodge at Five Oaks

 The Lodge at Five Oaks was created to commemorate and celebrate the property’s history and life on the farm in Southern Appalachia.
-We want to offer our guests the finest in accommodations – real hardwood floors in every guest room; luxurious bedding that every piece is completely laundered every night; light and airy guest rooms that offer a clean and comfortable environment for you to relax after a long day of hiking, shopping or having fun around the area.
+We want to offer our guests the finest in accommodations – real hardwood floors in every guest room; luxurious bedding; light and airy guest rooms that offer a clean and comfortable environment for you to relax after a long day of hiking, shopping or having fun around the area.
 Our mission is the same today as it was in 1925, to welcome our guests with the very finest in Southern hospitality!

 The rustic nature of our furniture will take you back to the days of the greatest generation when rural living was a way of life in the south.
 We’ve taken a few liberties, mind you, for your comfort that are not consistent with the past.
-Our rooms feature things like large, flat screen televisions with countless channels for your relaxation, modern walk-in showers, free wireless internet throughout the hotel, and multiple places for you to “charge up” your devices for the next day!
+Our rooms feature things like large, flat screen televisions for your relaxation, modern walk-in showers, free wireless internet throughout the hotel, and multiple places for you to “charge up” your devices for the next day!

-Don’t forget about our slides and other pool toys, fire pits and outdoor games in our poolside outdoor retreat.
+Don’t forget about our slide and other pool toys, fire pits and our poolside outdoor retreat.
 Think about it like this: you’ll have a feel for farm life without giving up all the conveniences and luxuries you’ve come to enjoy!

 Plus, our location right on the Parkway is within walking distance to some of the area’s best attractions, restaurants and shops.
 You can’t go wrong when you stay with us – the best amenities and the best location in the Smokies.